 Major General Sir Andrew Russell KCMG

-He followed his love of farming as a cadet, then manager and finally owner on the family land at Twyford and Tuna Nui (near Sherenden).
+He followed his love of farming as a cadet, then manager and finally owner of the family land at Twyford and Tuna Nui (near Sherenden).
 In 1896 he married Gertrude Williams, the daughter of J.N.
 Williams of Frimley.
 Together they raised a family of two sons and three daughters.
-In 1912/13 they built the Homestead at Tuna Nui, designed by the architect C.T.
+In 1912/13 they built the Homestead at Tuna Nui, designed by architect C.T.
 Natusch.

 Sir Andrew Russell’s abilities were such that he was put in charge of the ANZAC Rear Guard during the final 48 hours of the highly successful evacuation from Gallipoli.
-The evacuation was meticulously planned to create the impression of ongoing work and reinforcements arriving even while evacuation was underway by night.
+The evacuation was meticulously planned to create the impression of on-going work and reinforcements arriving, even while evacuation was underway by night.
 The final 20,000 troops were withdrawn by ships over two nights, with diversions in place such as self-firing rifles (rigged with water dripping from one tin into another to pull the trigger) to ensure the Turks didn’t move up and attack the troops in their vulnerable embarkation points.

 The only casualty was a slight wound by a stray bullet to a rifleman’s ear.
 Following this campaign Sir Andrew Russell was awarded the KCMG, promoted to the rank of major general, and made commander of the New Zealand division which was sent to fight in France and Belgium under British command.